Wildlife

 National Wildlife

 President Biden passed an executive order called the 30×30 Initiative to protect 30 percent of all land and marine ecosystems in the U.S. by 2030.
 This could save an estimated 1 million species from extinction.
+President Trump may repeal this initiative.

 Learn More